Conflict Dynamics International develops and implements innovative

 Previously Julia has worked with the Global Coalition for Protecting Education from Attack, a private philanthropic organization, the UN Mission in Kosovo (UNMIK), the Anti-Defamation League and other international organizations.
 She holds a Master’s Degree from Columbia University’s School of International and Public Affairs and an undergraduate degree in International Affairs from Trinity College in Hartford, Connecticut.

-Kirsti Samuels, Senior Advisor, Governance and Peacebuilding
+Kirsti Samuels, Senior Advisor, Peacebuilding

 Dr Kirsti Samuels is an attorney practitioner with over 14 years experience in constitution building, governance, mediation support conflict contexts.
 She began working with Conflict Dynamics in 2010 and is currently the Senior Advisor for the Governance and Peacebuilding Program.
 Kirsti has specialized in countries in conflict, including working in Somalia, East Timor, Ecuador, Afghanistan, Haiti, Iraq and Sudan.